jericirenej/scraper-project/README.md

 The motivation for the project arose from frequent use of different scraping tools and occassional use of *Puppeteer* to fetch results from different websites.
 Building my own scraper seemd like a big and fun challenge to undertake as a learning developer.

 ----
-The User Interface is *React* based, while *Puppeteer* is planned to do the actual scraping work based on the sitemap configuration provided by the user.
+The User Interface is *React* based, while *Puppeteer* will perform the  actual scraping work based on the sitemap configuration provided by the user.

-The application *is not meant to be responsive* -- it is meant to be used on a desktop screen that can accomodate all the necessary information.
+As of now, the application *is not designed to be responsive* -- it is meant to be used on a desktop screen that can accomodate all the necessary information.
+Responsive design implementation will optionally be impemented once the basic functionality is ensured.

 ## Current State
 *The basic user interface is operational*.
 This means that the user can: